anas1412/goofyah/README.md

 1. Make sure the extension is installed and enabled in Chrome.
 2. Browse the web as usual.
-3. Whenever the word "poop" appears in a web page, the extension will play the designated sound effect.
+3. Whenever the word "poop" etc.. appears in a web page, the extension will play the designated sound effect.

 ## Customization

 If you want to change the sound effect, follow these steps:

-1. Replace the `sound.mp3` file located in the `audio` folder with your desired sound effect file.
+1. Replace the `fart.mp3` file for example located in the `audio` folder with your desired sound effect file.
-2. Make sure the new sound effect file retains the name `sound.mp3`.
+2. Make sure the new sound effect file retains the same name.

 ## Troubleshooting

-- If the sound effect doesn't play, ensure that the sound file `sound.mp3` is located in the `audio` folder of the extension.
+- If the sound effect doesn't play, ensure that the respective sound file is located in the `audio` folder of the extension.
 - Make sure the extension is enabled in Chrome's extensions settings.

 ## Contribution